PieceOfCro/dex_price_bot/README.md

-# Cronos Price Bot
+# DEX Price Bot
-## A Discord Bot for tracking price of DEX tokens
+## A Discord Bot for tracking price of DEX tokens on EVM compatible chains

 ### Setting Up
 You will need to replace `config/config.yaml` with the required settings.